cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

 To disable the need for PVs, simply comment out or exclude the `storageclass` key.

-`pin` and `pin_server` will allow the benchmark runner pick what specific node to run FIO on.
+Setting `pin_server` will allow the benchmark runner to pick what specific node to run all FIO server pods on.

 (*Technical Note*: If you are running kube/openshift on VMs make sure the diskimage or volume is preallocated.)